 Sheep can make a good companion for a horse, but they are a little needier when compared to goats.
 For example, sheep are just not as sturdy as goats and are very vulnerable to predators.

-They need to be sheared annually, or their wool can become a grooming nightmare.
-Unless you are experienced in caring for sheep, they should not be your first choice.
+Sheep need an annual shearing, or their wool can become a grooming nightmare.
+Unless you have experience in caring for sheep, they should not be your first choice.

 9. A Pig

-Pigs have also been used as a companion for a horse.
+Occasionally, pigs can be a companion for a horse.
 Of course, both animals require different types of pens.
-Pigs tend to wander and can be destructive if not held in adequate fencing or corrals, and once a pig gets outside of its enclosure, it can be tough to catch.
+Pigs tend to wander and can be destructive if held in inadequate fencing or corrals, and once a pig gets outside of its enclosure, it can be tough to catch.

 If you have prior experience with pigs and are set up for taking care of them, you may be able to use a pig as a companion for your horse.